Unni-matt/stock_ai/README.md

-Currently the fetch code from NSE site is not wokring.but indexes can be taken from backup drive
+Currently the fetch code from NSE site is not working.but indexes can be taken from backup drive
 Modify the code accordingly.
 Stocks are given to 100 for test purpose..